JeremiahKaren/35percent.github.io/_posts/2014-05-05-manx-connections-the-off-shore-home-of-the-elephants-developers.md

 [O'Central](http://83cramptonstreet.co.uk/), [South Central](http://oakmayneproperties.com/oakmayne-properties/portfolio/south-central-east/) and [Eileen house](/eileen-house) are being developed by 'Oakmayne' - a [company](https://opencorporates.com/companies/im/113350C) based on the Isle of Man and which also [helps its customers](http://www.theguardian.com/uk/2012/dec/16/london-property-tax-avoidance-offshore) avoid stamp duty by setting up SPV's on the Isle to buy the finished flats.

+[Eileen House](/eileen-house) is also being developed by Oakmayne in a joint venture with [Lone Star Real Estate Fund](http://www.lonestarfunds.com/funds-raised/capital-growth/lone-star-real-estate-fund-iii/) registered in Bermuda.
+[Land Registry deeds](/lrdeeds/eileenhouse.pdf) show that the development is currenly registered to a shell company in the Isle of Man.

 [Skipton House is also being developed](http://35percent.org/skipton-house/#who-are-lr) by tax avoiders; despite having a property empire worth £4bn, developer (L&R) pays barely any corporation tax and is registered offshore in St. Kitts and Panama.

 Heygate developer Lendlease's global corporate structure is too complex for us to see whether it shares its fellow developer's fondness of offshore companies.
 However, we have found that its development arm - Lend Lease Residential PLC [doesn't pay](http://crappistmartin.github.io/images/lendleasefinancialreport.pdf) a penny in UK corporation tax.
 Last year Lendlease UK's parent company in Australia [recorded](http://phx.corporate-ir.net/External.File?item=UGFyZW50SUQ9MjA0NTA3fENoaWxkSUQ9LTF8VHlwZT0z&t=1) an annual profit of over £300m.